NixOS/nix.dev/source/tutorials/working-with-local-files.md

 +      ]);
 ```

-This will work as expected.
+This will work as expected:

 ```
 $ nix-build